Bye-bye porn. Hello puppets

 Three decades ago, this message appeared on the marquee of the Avalon Theater on Lake Street in South Minneapolis.
 After a grim epoch of projecting porn in a neighborhood that – not coincidentally – was also a haunt of ‘Johns’ and prostituted women, the old art deco show house was undergoing a metamorphosis from worm to butterfly.
 In the Heart of the Beast Puppet and Mask Theater was taking ownership of the Avalon.

 Over the next 30 years, In the Heart of the Beast Puppet and Mask Theater (HOBT) would use the space to put up their mirthful and inventive collection of puppet-based performances, unique holiday stories and free lobby shows for neighborhood kids on Saturdays.
-But the company is best known for its annual MayDay experience that travels the Southside streets to Powderhorn Park, where the parade becomes a progressive pageant of epic proportions.
+But the company is best known for its annual MayDay experience that traveled the Southside streets to Powderhorn Park, where the parade became a progressive pageant of epic proportions.

 A 1975 documentary produced in association with UCVideo (Intermedia Arts) offers a glimpse of a MayDay experience.
-The video shows that, though well attended, the streets were not crammed with the crowds you see in later years.
+The video shows that, though well attended, the streets were not crammed with the crowds you would see in later years.
 Absent are the food trucks, vendors and info booths of countless organizations.
 But the elements of the puppet-led parade, and the progressive politics, are present in the fuzzy, black-and-white ‘portapak’ video.

 Filmmaker Jim Gambone asks attendees about the May Day tradition.
 The older interviewees make the connection to the event’s radical backstory that many contemporary MayDay attendees likely don’t know as it weaves in historic photos of union and labor-led May Day marches of the past.
 Other commentators observe what the South Minneapolis event would become in the years to come as an African-American parade watcher articulately summarizes the event’s esprit of inclusion and diversity.
 One woman muses about just wanting to be out in the warmth of the sun, which, depending on how spring is showing up in early May, has a considerable impact on the event.